SegiH/VerjIO_Excel_Report_Generator/README.md

 JSON Reference
 --------------
-The report object below contains all of the possible properties that you can pass to createExcelReport() but not all of them are required.
+The report object below contains all of the possible properties that you can pass to createExcelReport() but not all of them are required.All of the optional properties have a comment indicated that they are optional.

      var reportObj = {
           FileName: "EOL Report",
-            NamedStyles: [{ // Optional named style
+          NamedStyles: [{ // Optional named style.
+All of the style options are listed below
           Name: "Heading",
-                 Color: "white",
-                 BackgroundColor: "red",
+               Alignment: "left", // Optional. defaults to General if not specified
+               BackgroundColor: "green", // Optional.
+Defaults to white if not specified
+               Bold: true, // Optional.
+Defaults to false if not specified
+               Borders: true, // Optional.
+Defaults to false if not specified
+               BorderStyle: "THICK", // Optional.
+Defaults to THIN if not specified but Borders: true is specified
+               Color: "WHITE", // Optional.
+Defaults to black if not specified
+               Italic: true, // Optional.
+Defaults to false if not specified
+               Rotation: 90 ,// Optional.
+Specify in degrees.
+Valid values are from 0 to 180 degrees
+               Size: "14", // Optional.
+Defaults to 12 if not specified
-		 Strikeout: true // puts horizontal line through the text },],
+               Strikeout: true // puts horizontal line through the text
+               Underline: true, // Optional.
+Defaults to false if not specified
+               UnderlineStyle: "single", // Optional/ Defauts to single if not specified
+               VerticalAlignment: "top" // Optional.
+Valid
+               Wrap: true, // Optional.
+Forces text to wrap around to the next line },],
           Sheets: [{
                StartRow: 3, // Optional: Start on row 3
                SheetName: "EOL Parts",
                SheetIndex: 0,
                TopMargin: 1, // Optional top margin
                BottomMargin: 1, // Optional bottom margin
                LeftMargin: 1, // Optional left margin
                RightMargin: 1, // Optional right margin
                AllMargins: "1", // Optional.
 Providing 1 value applies the margin to all 4 sides
                AllMargins: "1,0.5", // Optional.
 Providing 2 values applies the first value to the top & bottom and the second value to the left and right margins
                AllMargins: "1,0.5,1.5,2", // Optional.
 Providing 4 values applies the 1st value to the top, 2nd value to the bottom , 3rd value to the left and 4th value to the right margin
                HeaderMargin: 1, // Optional header margin
                FooterMargin: 1, // Optional footer margin
                FitWidth: true, // Optional.
 Will force sheet to fit all columns on the page width-wise
                FitHeight: true, // Optional.
 Will force sheet to fit all columns on the page height-wise
                FitToPages: true, // Optional.
 Will force sheet to fit all of the content into 1 page
                Orientation: "landscape", // Optional.
 Valid values are "landscape" or "portrait"
                Password: "somepassword": // Optional.
 Will protect the sheet from being edited unless the user enters this password
                SheetHeader: [{ // Add heading in Cell D1
                     Value: "EOL Parts Report as of " + getCurrentDate(),
                     Column: 3,
                     Row: 0,
                     MergeCells: "3,5", // Optional.
 Merges columns 3 thru 5 on the same row.
 You can also specify start row,end row,start column,end column to merge across more than 1 row
                     NamedStyle: "Heading", // Used named style definition.
 Don't use NamedStyle and Style together.
 Use only one
                     Style: [{ // Optional style sub object
                          Alignment: "left", // Optional. defaults to General if not specified
-                       Color: "WHITE", // Optional.
-Defaults to black if not specified
-                       Size: "14", // Optional.
-Defaults to 12 if not specified
                          BackgroundColor: "green", // Optional.
 Defaults to white if not specified
                          Bold: true, // Optional.
 Defaults to false if not specified
-                       Italic: true, // Optional.
-Defaults to false if not specified
-                       Underline: true, // Optional.
-Defaults to false if not specified
-                       UnderlineStyle: "single", // Optional/ Defauts to single if not specified
-                       Borders: true, // Optional.
-Defaults to false if not specified
-                       BorderStyle: "THICK", // Optional.
-Defaults to THIN if not specified but Borders: true is specified }],
+                    }],
                }],
                ColumnSize: [20,10,null,15], // (Optional) Use null if you want to auto size